kmahal/creditcard/README.md

 Testing
 ---------

 Testing was done using Kiwi.
-I do not have a strong background in testing, and so it was a good challenge to learn a new skill!
+I do not have a strong background in testing, and so it was a good challenge to learn a new skill.

 I also did reading on UI Automation frameworks like KIF which are really powerful.
-To limit the time of this project however I did not dive into that, and wrote simple Kiwi tests.
+To limit the time of this project however I did not dive into that, and wrote a simple Kiwi test.
 I plan on reading up more about both and implementing them into my current work projects as well.

+In addition to the automated testing, I also ran through every requirement use case myself, testing corner cases and core functionality.